353words/looping/README.md

 ```

 Listing 19 shows an example of using `goto`.
-One line 31 you define a `done` label and line 23 when there's not more data, you `goto` this label.
+One line 31 you define a `done` label and line 23 when there's no more data, you `goto` this label.

 ### Conclusion

-There's much more to looping that a `for` loop.
+There's much more to looping than a `for` loop.
 Next time you're about to start a loop, think about all the options you have in Go and pick the right one.

 What looping idioms did I miss?
 Tell me at [miki@ardanlabs.com](mailto:miki@ardanlabs.com).